Hart steps down as Oscars host after outcry over old tweets

 "Keep in mind, I'm not homophobic, I have nothing against gay people, do what you want to do, but me, being a heterosexual male, if I can prevent my son from being gay, I will," Hart said.

-It's not the first time an Oscars host has been potentially derailed by anti-gay remarks.
+It's not the first time an Oscars host has been derailed by anti-gay remarks.
 Ahead of the 2012 Academy Awards, producer Brett Ratner, who had been paired with host Eddie Murphy, resigned days after using a gay slur at a film screening.
-Murphy exited soon after.
+Murphy soon after exited, as well.

+That year, a tried-and-true Oscars veteran - Billy Crystal - jumped in to save the show, hosting for his eighth time.
+This time, speculation has already been rampant that few in Hollywood want the gig, for which few win glowing reviews.

+The film academy moved up this year's ceremony to Feb.
+24, giving producers little time to find a replacement.